ngreifer/WeightIt/README.md

 *WeightIt* is a one-stop package to generate balancing weights for point and longitudinal treatments in observational studies.
-Support is included for binary, multi-category, and continuous treatments, a variety of estimands including the ATE, ATT, ATC, ATO, and others, and for a wide variety of weighting methods, including those that rely on parametric modeling, machine learning, or optimization. *WeightIt* also provides functionality for fitting regression models in weighted samples
+Support is included for binary, multi-category, and continuous treatments; a variety of estimands including the ATE, ATT, ATC, ATO, and others; and for a wide variety of weighting methods, including those that rely on parametric modeling, machine learning, or optimization. *WeightIt* also provides functionality for fitting regression models in weighted samples